 How do you change a propeller on a boat?
 Well it is a lot easier than most people think.
 If you can change a tyre on your car, you can change a propeller on your boat, it's simply that most people simply haven’t done it before.
 As Lenny Rudow shows in his simple guide and video below, it's an ideal DIY project that can save you a few pennies.
-(If you need a new propeller, read our guide: Boat propellers: choose the right one.)
+(If you need a new propeller, read our guide to Boat propellers)

 Ready to get started?
 Read on, and watch our How to Change a Boat Propeller video.

 Step by step guide to changing a propeller

 Here’s a step-by-step run-down on how to get that old prop off, and put a new one on.

 Top tip: as you remove each part place it in a safe place, lined up with the other parts, in order or removal.
 That way, you’ll know the order each part goes back on.